timhadler/plc-automation-portfolio-project/docs/changelogs/FactoryIO_Scenelog.md

 ### Changed
 * Placed Positioner entry sensors on the opposite side of the conveyor
   - Reason: Can fit closer to the positioner, increasing accuracy.

+### Notes
+* Conveyor chute should be moved closer to the vision sensor to more accurately catch rejected materials
+* Pusher should be moved further awway from the vision sensor to prevent re-reading of rejected material after it has been rejected